 On the second day of the festival, a 70 FT long hand-painted Thangka was unfurled at the venue.
 Men and women bowed down in front of it.
 It had eight different forms of Amitabha Buddha.
 You can only see it for a couple of hours before the historical cloth is taken down and kept aside from the harsh sunlight.

-The Impact of Naropa Festival on Local Life
+The Impact of the Naropa Festival on Local Life

 You may ask the reason behind deciding to host the festival on a yearly basis.
 Ladakh has its own share of cultural extravagant festivals like Losar and Sindhu darshan.
-Ladakh festivals are much acclaimed with charming Cham dances.
-However, this festival intends to spread awareness on the sustainable development efforts taken up by the Drukpa lineage.
-From an eco-conscious lifestyle to ensuring a sustainable travel experience, the Live to Love organization has been instrumental in educating locals and bring in positive change.
+Ladakh festivals are much acclaimed for charming Cham dances.
+However, this festival intends to spread awareness of the sustainable development efforts taken up by the Drukpa lineage.
+From an eco-conscious lifestyle to ensuring a sustainable travel experience, the Live to Love organization has been instrumental in educating locals and bringing in positive change.
 This festival stands as a testimony to that celebration!